esm7/obsidian-map-view/README.md

 Instead of using a `locations:` YAML tag, you can use a custom note tag.
 See "tag name to denote inline geolocations" in the settings.
 (This also works with wildcards.)
 It will not be automatically added when you need it like the `locations:` YAML tag, however if you add an inline geolocation to an existing note where your custom tag is found, Map View will not add a `locations:` YAML tag.
+**IMPORTANT NOTE:** for the time being, using this feature (i.e. having a non-empty "tag name to denote inline geolocations") slows down Map View by an order of magnitude.
+I'm looking into speeding it up in future releases.

 ## Adding a Location to a Note